 Research that Resonates

-In our next upcoming miniseries, we’re talking to research teams who are exploring topics at the intersection of youth and identity.
+In this miniseries, we’re talking to research teams who are exploring topics at the intersection of youth and identity.
 From researching psychological maturity to creating an intervention curriculum for first-gen college students, Villanova teams are taking on timely research projects.

 Episode 1: Scholarship Takes Stage